bradhave94/express-starter/README.md

 # TypeScript Express API

-A production-ready TypeScript Express API with comprehensive security features, logging, and monitoring.
+A production-ready TypeScript Express API with comprehensive security features, logging, and monitoring, powered by Bun.

 ## Features